Ronald D. Castille: Marine Corps service

 Castille received a B.S. in economics from Auburn University in 1966.
 Following graduation was commissioned an officer in the United States Marine Corps in Vietnam, where he served as a platoon commander in 2nd Battalion, 7th Marines.
-On March 16, 1967, Castille was conducting a search and destroy mission with his company in Duc Pho, Quang Ngai Province, when they came under attack from a Viet Cong battalion.
+On March 16, 1967, Castille was conducting a search and destroy mission with his company in Đức Phổ, Quảng Ngãi province, when they came under attack from a Viet Cong battalion.
 During the fighting Castille was seriously wounded and fell, unable to move.
 One of his Marines, Angel Mendez, shielded him and then carried him to friendly lines, which were more than seventy-five meters away.
 During this action Mendez was hit in the shoulder, and two of his comrades rushed to help him with Castille, but Mendez refused to let go of Castille and chose to act as rear man.
 Mendez continued to shield his lieutenant with his own body until he was mortally wounded.
 For his actions Mendez was posthumously awarded the Navy Cross and promoted to sergeant.